What Type of Settlement Can I Expect from My Rear-End Crash?

-If you were recently involved in a rear end motor vehicle crash in California, you should be thinking about filing a claim for compensation.
+If you were recently involved in a rear-end motor vehicle crash in California, you should be thinking about filing a claim for compensation.
+A skilled car accident lawyer can help greatly in this process.

 Many people who are injured in crashes want to know what type of damages award or settlement they might expect to receive.
 According to an article in the Washington Post, there are approximately 1.7 million rear end crashes in the U.S. every year, and the National Highway Traffic Safety Administration (NHTSA) reports that rear end accidents account for nearly one-third of all collisions in the country.